Woo Sang-ho (politician): 2016 political scandal

-On 25 October 2017, Woo revealed to SisaIN about what he had done during the political scandal in 2016.
+On 25 October 2017, Woo revealed to SisaIN what he had done during the political scandal in 2016.
 According to the interview, after he received reports related to Choi Soon-sil in July 2016, he formed a private task force with Cho Eung-cheon, Sohn Hye-won and Do Jong-hwan.
-As the issue gradually gained public attentions, the Democratic Party suggested the removal of the then Minister of Agriculture, Food and Rural Affairs Kim Jae-soo in order to bring the issues to a proposed parliamentary inspection.
+As the issue gradually gained public attention, the Democratic Party suggested the removal of the then Minister of Agriculture, Food and Rural Affairs Kim Jae-soo in order to bring the issues to a proposed parliamentary inspection.
 The inspection was, however, crippled as the Saenuri Party boycotted it and the party President Lee Jung-hyun had launched a hunger strike "till the resignation of the Speaker Chung Sye-kyun".
 Lee stopped his protest after a week, and the Saenuri Party returned to the inspection.

 The approval ratings of the then President Park Geun-hye plummeted following a report of JTBC about Choi Soon-sil on 24 October.
 Various netizens, students, celebrities and politicians urged Park to step down.
 Thousands and millions of people demonstrated against the government.

-Rather than impeach her from the beginning, Woo set 3-level strategies: go away-resign-impeach.
+Rather than impeach her from the beginning, Woo set three-level strategies: go away-resign-impeach.
 Initially, he called Park to confess and go away from politics.
 He later told SisaIN that Park visited the National Assembly Proceeding Hall on 8 November and said, "the new Prime Minister will be elected by the National Assembly, and will oversee the Cabinet".
 However, according to his possible outcome, "go away" would only form a national unity government that could split between the oppositions and the protesters, and Woo, who has suggested the moderate approaches, would fall into a crisis.
 The Democratic Party then urged Park to resign on 15 November.
 On 21 November, both the Democratic Party and the People's Party agreed to impeach Park.
 On the other hand, a confrontation happened between two parties, as the Democratic Party supported the impeachment vote on 2 December, while the People's Party wanted it on 9 December.
 The latter was confirmed following a negotiation with the 2 parties and the Justice Party.
 Woo later revealed to SisaIN that if the former was adopted, the oppositions might not get enough votes from the Saenuri MPs.

 On 9 December, 234 out of 300 MPs (1 did not attend) voted in favour of the impeachment of Park.
 The same day, a photo was taken, where Woo raised his right hand in greeting to someone.
-The photo has later become a viral on the Internet as the "someone" was a bereaved family member to a victim of the MV Sewol tragedy.
+The photo has later become viral as the "someone" was a bereaved family member to a victim of the MV Sewol tragedy.
 On 10 March 2017, the Constitutional Court upheld the impeachment in a unanimous 8–0 decision.

 The impeachment of the first female president of the country provoked the snap presidential election on 9 May.
 In the election, Moon Jae-in, the most favourable candidate, was elected the new President of the Republic.